Bardolph-Automation-Inc/bardolph/docs/installation.rst

    <https://www.raspberrypi.org/documentation/remote-access/ssh/>`_.

-If your device has a physical ethernet port, you can use a wired connection, but the bulbs need to be on the same LAN.
+If your device has a physical ethernet port, you can use a wired connection instead of WiFi, but it needs to be on the same network that the bulbs are on.

 By default, Raspbian already has a Python interpreter, so you won't need to install it.
-However, for more infirmation on running Python code, please refer to the
+However, if you desire more information on running Python code, please refer to the
 `Raspberry Pi Python documentation
 <https://www.raspberrypi.org/documentation/usage/python>`_.